McDonald's to temporarily close its 850 stores in Russia

 "Our values mean we cannot ignore the needless human suffering unfolding in Ukraine," chief executive Chris Kempczinski said in a memo to staff that was shared publicly.

-McDonald's has been under pressure as dozens of Western companies have taken steps to distance themselves from Russia.
+McDonald's has been under pressure as Russian violence against civilians has escalated and dozens of Western companies have taken steps to distance themselves from Russia.

 #BoycottMcDonalds was trending on Twitter on Monday and over the weekend respectively.